 Advanced Mechanical Modelling and E-manufacturing

 This module is made up of two parts.
 The first covers modelling techniques and simulations to enable you to evaluate mechanical designs by studying underlying theories and applications of design software.
-During the second part, you will develop key technical knowledge and an understanding of the concepts of e-manufacturing and an ability to critically appraise them.
-You will also explore relevant internet technologies.
+During the second part, you will develop key technical knowledge and an understanding of the concepts of e-manufacturing as well as the ability to critically appraise them.
+You will also explore relevant Internet technologies.

 Forensic Engineering, Failure Analysis and Prevention

-By considering misuse or original design flaws, you will review the mechanical analysis for the assessment and deduction of factors that contribute to the onset of failure, such as loading types, materials, manufacturing techniques, and environmental and structural properties, and predict failure scenarios that include brittle, ductile, fatigue, wear, and buckling failure modes.
-You will consider design for the prevention of failure of both metallic and non-metallic mechanical products.
+By considering misuse or original design flaws, you will review the mechanical analysis for the assessment and reduction of factors that contribute to the onset of failure, such as loading types, materials, manufacturing techniques, and environmental and structural properties.
+You will predict failure scenarios that include brittle, ductile, fatigue, wear and buckling failure modes.
+You will also consider design for the prevention of failure of both metallic and non-metallic mechanical products.

 Environmental Risk and Responsibility

-Evaluate how professional actions, decisions and leadership of others interacts with the society in which you are working, and how this affects environmental risk and the sustainable future of the planet.
-Starting with a global view of how environmental stresses are generated by developing technologies, this module takes a systemic approach to how responsibility for sustainability challenges does not always lie with the decision maker.
-This course will be delivered online for students joining the course in January.
+This module evaluates how the professional actions, decisions and leadership of others interact with the society in which you are working, and how this affects environmental risk and the sustainable future of the planet.
+Starting with a global view of how environmental stresses are generated by developing technologies, we will take a systemic approach to explore how responsibility for sustainability challenges does not always lie with the decision maker.

 You will study modules such as: